Dan Bongino: Conflict over COVID-19 vaccine mandates

-On October 19, 2021, Bongino declared himself against corporate vaccine mandates, even though he was vaccinated.
+On October 19, 2021, Bongino said that he opposed corporate vaccine mandates, although he said he was vaccinated.
 He called on his employer, Cumulus Media, to end their vaccine mandate, which had been announced in September.
-Unvaccinated employees at Cumulus had already been let go on October 11 and replaced.
+Unvaccinated employees at Cumulus had already been fired on October 11 and replaced.

 "You can have me or the mandate.
-But you can't have both of us," Bongino said on his show.
-After taking nearly 2 weeks off, he returned to announce he was "negotiating" his ultimatum with Cumulus, starting a fund for fired employees of Cumulus.
+But you can't have both of us", Bongino said on his show.
+After taking nearly two weeks off, he returned to announce he was negotiating his ultimatum with Cumulus, and starting a fund for former employees of Cumulus fired because of the vaccination mandate.

 Brian Rosenwald, a talk radio historian, believed Bongino's request was never much of an ultimatum, seeing little reason for Cumulus or its host to sever ties.
 Rosenwald commented:

 In a December 2021 interview with The New Yorker, Bongino stated that he had been vaccinated for COVID-19, at the advice of his doctor due to his lymphoma.

-Investing

-Bongino publicly announced in June 2020 that he had purchased an "ownership stake" of unspecified value in Parler, an alternative social media platform popular among Trump supporters, conservatives, and the far-right.